 Implementing all the actions in the Strategy will take place over the next 10 years and will require decisions from Council at various steps in the future.
 The first major action is the redesign of the bus network starting in 2018.
 The approach for this process will be to do public engagement at the Ward level to get feedback from Edmontonians about the proposed network and on variations/options.
 We anticipate that the new bus network will be rolled out by January 2020.

 Public transit matters.
-It is essential to building a great city and we are developing a new strategy to guide decisions about what the bus and LRT system will be like in the next ten years.
-Below are some Frequently Asked Questions (FAQs) that will help you understand more about the Transit Strategy Initiative.
+It is essential to building a great city.
+City Council approved the Transit Strategy that will guide decisions about what the bus and LRT system will be like in the next ten years.
+Below are some Frequently Asked Questions (FAQs) that will help you understand more about the Transit Strategy.

-Your feedback has made a difference.
-There were a number of tough tradeoffs that needed to be considered in the Strategy and the input from people like you was a key component in the development of the Strategy.
-Your feedback helped us develop the priorities and goals in the plan.
+The final Transit Strategy clearly reflects what we heard from Edmontonians about what they wanted in a transit system.
+There were a number of tough tradeoffs that needed to be considered in the Strategy and the input from Edmontonians was a key component in its development.

 Even if you don’t regularly use Edmonton’s Bus and LRT system, you are impacted by it.
 For example, transit reduces the number of other cars on the road and the associated air pollution.
 Also, people you depend on for services may need to use transit to get to work or school.
 The broader benefits include how our transit system can impact the design of neighbourhoods and attract businesses to move to Edmonton.